API documentation

 });

-// Using the callback option var nodes = RGraph.text.find({ id: 'cvs', text: /^10/ callback: function (args) { var obj = args.object, nodes = args.nodes; // Do something here } });Remember that this function only works if you use accessible text (which is the default now).
+// Using the callback option var nodes = RGraph.text.find({ id: 'cvs', text: /^10/ callback: function (args) { var obj = args.object, nodes = args.nodes; // Do something here } });Remember that this function only works if you use accessible text.

 File: RGraph.common.core.js